Izzlyb/TaskFlowIQ/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Creating path convention when using the App router and the app sub-directory structure

+###  create
+app/example/page.tsx
+    the tsx file does not have to be called page.tsx.

+    but if you name it Create.tsx the name of the main function in the file would be name CreatePage.

+    you can visit the page by: 3000/example

+### a dynamic path:
+  app/users/[id]/page.tsx
+  the function inside the file would be IdPage().

+    you can get the function IdPage  by: 3000/users/123

+### grouping path:
+  app/(test)/monster/page.tsx.

+    you can get to the function MunsterPage by: 3000/monster

+### To import fonts into your application:
+first import localFont from next/font/local